RatulHasan/laravel-shopify/README.md

-## This is a template of shopify with inertia and typescript
+# The skeleton application for the Shopify App development with Laravel, Inertia.js and React.

 ### How to use this template
 Install composer dependencies